 Today is Baking Day, and why not.
 My Mum used to bake every Saturday and we feasted on hot apple pie on Saturday tea time.
 Scones, a sponge cake and biscuits would then grace the table for the next few days and school lunch boxes would groan with gorgeous goodies.

-Baking to me is escapism, mundane magic.
+Baking to me is escapism, therapeutic, mundane magic.
 You don’t have to change your life, leave the country or even pack a bag to be transported to someplace wonderful.
 You just need a few disparate ingredients, mix them together, add heat and time, et voila – perfection!
 Or at least a little bit of heaven on a plate.

 I welcome you to Baking Day which I shall endeavour to write once a week.